Domestic Violence Attorney

 There are a few exceptions to this law, such as if the victim does not want to press charges or if the offender can convince the police that there was no offense committed.
 However, in general, the police must arrest the suspected perpetrator if they have probable cause to believe that an offense has been committed.

 This law is in place to help protect victims of domestic violence.
 Often, victims are afraid to call the police because they do not want their abuser to be arrested.
 However, with this law in place, the victim can be assured that the police will take action and make an arrest if they believe an offense has been committed.

-Missouri’s domestic violence laws are designed to protect victims of domestic violence and punish perpetrators.
-These laws can be complex, and it is important to seek the advice of an experienced attorney if you are facing charges or are a victim of domestic violence.
+These laws can be complex, and it is important to seek the advice of an experienced attorney if you are facing charges of domestic violence.
+I am that attorney.
+I know how to handle your domestic violence case so that it has the least possible impact on you.
 Missouri’s domestic violence laws are constantly evolving, and it is crucial to stay up-to-date on the latest laws and developments.

-Should you be involved in a domestic assault and need a criminal defense attorney in St. Charles, we can help you.
-Wayne Schoeneberg is an award-winning & highly-rated criminal defense attorney with more than 40 years of experience.
+Should you be involved in a domestic assault and need a criminal defense attorney in St. Charles, I can get it done right.
+I am an award-winning & highly-rated criminal defense attorney with more than 40 years of experience.